MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-ads/readme.txt

 == Screenshots ==

 1. Placements that let you inject ads anywhere into your site without coding (7 in Advanced Ads + 14 through add-ons).
-2. Support for all kinds of ad types, including dedicated AdSense type.
-AMP is included in the Responsive add-on.
+2. Support for all kinds of ad types, including dedicated AdSense types.
+AMP is included in the AMP Ads add-on.
 3. Flexible ad input with the Plain Text ad type and code highlighting.
 4. Align your ads within the content.
 5. Dynamically change AdSense ad options in your WordPress backend.